Herringbone Geared Extruder

 06/01/11 - Updated drive gear holder to reduce the holes for the bearings to give better constraint.
 You may now need to press fit them in, or give them so encouragement with a hammer.
 Fortunately the bearing supports are open and therefore can flex a little to hold the bearings tightly.
 Also I've uploaded a new idler bracket without the filament guide, I don't think its actually needed with a hobbed bolt.
 It seems to be printing as well without it anyway.

 02/02/11 Updated the driven gear so that the herringbone gears now contact in the recommended "stable" manner.
 If you already have this extruder and want this, you only need to print the driven gear, and then just flip the drive gear.
 Also the idler bracket has been updated for better placement of the holes.
 I've uploaded updated IGS & STEP files for those who use them.

 15/02/11 I've pulled some of araspitfires updates into the main release as they are much better:D. Also thanks to bobbens, all the STLs should now be orientated correctly for skeinforge users.

 Herringbone Geared Extruder by rhys-jones is licensed under the GNU - LGPL license.

-We're sure rhys-jones would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure rhys-jones would love to see what you've printed.
+Please document your print and share a Make with the community.